Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bisexual main character, Lesbian main character, Black main characters, Gay, lesbian, and non-binary side characters

 If you loved One Last Stop then you 100% need to read I kissed Shara Wheeler.
 A ya LGBTQ+ book featuring a capitating mystery.
-And it also has cute rom com vibes.
 This book is a sapphic version of a John Green novel.

 But a month before graduation, Shara Wheeler kisses her and then disappears.

-Casey Mcquiston writes the most incredible friendship groups.
+Casey McQuiston writes incredible friendships.
 The banter between the group is hilarious and chaotic.
 And they are always diverse.
 If you like the friendship group in One Last Stop then you’ll also love this.

 Buy on Amazon | Waterstones